-Written by Jordan Hooks
+By Jordan Hooks

-When I first arrived through the doors of Holyrood Partnership, I was already feeling a bit ridiculous because I had been standing right outside the building for a good 10 minutes before I finally gave into my pride and rang Melissa telling her I was lost.
+When I first arrived through the doors of Holyrood PR, I was already feeling a bit ridiculous because I had been standing right outside the building for a good 10 minutes before I finally gave into my pride and rang Melissa telling her I was lost.
 Being the gem that she is, Melissa came outside and greeted me with open arms.

 Just to give you a little background into my history, I am a 22-year-old American, born and raised in the great state of Texas, who picked up her life nine months ago and moved 5,000 miles from home.
 I am here in Edinburgh studying for my masters in journalism at Edinburgh Napier University.